Last updated: May 29, 2026

 What it helps with: Aging programs may help older adults get meals at home, meals at a senior center, nutrition checks, and referrals to other food help.
 A meal program can also help a worker notice if a person seems unsafe or isolated.

 Who may qualify: Many Older Americans Act meal programs focus on people age 60 or older.
 Some give priority to people who are homebound, frail, isolated, low income, or living in rural areas.
-A spouse, caregiver, or disabled household member may sometimes be included, but rules vary.
+A spouse, caregiver, or disabled household member may sometimes be included, but rules vary by program.

 Where to apply: Call Dakota at Home and ask for the meal provider that serves your town or county.
-You can also call 211 if you need food now.
-For local activity and meal sites, our senior center guide may help you find a nearby starting point.
+You can also call 211 if you need food today.
+Ask whether the nearest center has lunch, frozen meals, home delivery, weekend meals, or a dining card.

 Reality check: A meal route may not serve every rural address every day.
-Ask about delivery days, frozen meals, waiting lists, donations, and backup food options.
+Ask about delivery days, reservations, waiting lists, suggested contributions, weather closures, and backup food options.

 SNAP and senior food boxes

 What it helps with: SNAP helps buy groceries.
 It is loaded on an EBT card.
-The SNAP page is the official South Dakota starting point for food benefit rules and applications.
+The official SNAP page says the benefit amount depends on household size, income, and expenses.
+Our SNAP senior guide explains common senior questions before you apply.

 Who may qualify: SNAP looks at income, household size, expenses, and other facts.
 Older adults may have medical costs that matter.
-Keep proof of Medicare premiums, prescriptions, doctor bills, dental bills, and medical transportation costs.
+Keep proof of Medicare premiums, prescriptions, dental bills, doctor bills, and medical transportation costs.

 Medicare, Medicaid, and care at home